Policy for handling unreasonable or unreasonably persistent complainants

 1.9 The Council has a zero tolerance approach to abusive and aggressive behaviour, and does not expect its officers or Members to tolerate such behaviour.
 The Council understands that the circumstances under which complaints are made may be frustrating for the complainant, but requests that complainants remain calm and work with it to ensure that complaints can be quickly and satisfactorily resolved

-1.10 The Council recognises that a part of the role of Members and other elected officials (MPs, MEPs etc) is to pursue matters on behalf of their constituents.
+1.10 The Council recognises that a part of the role of Members and other elected officials (like MPs, MEPs) is to pursue matters on behalf of their constituents.
 This policy is not intended to constrain or inhibit this role.

 2. Application of policy